AlcoholRehabHelp Logo

 Blood Sugar Regulation

-One of the effects of alcohol is the way it metabolizes blood sugar.
 The body needs sugar to function, and alcohol causes its levels to fall.
-This can cause shaking, fatigue, weakness, and seizures in extreme cases.
+This drop can result in unpleasant experiences like:

 Sleep Disruption